AMReX-Fusion/Furnace/Docs/source/Hydrodynamics.rst

 Hybrid Momentum
 ===============

-Castro implements the hybrid momentum scheme of :cite:`byerly:2014`.
+Furnace implements the hybrid momentum scheme of :cite:`byerly:2014`.
 In particular, this switches from using the Cartesian momenta, :math:`(\rho u)`, :math:`(\rho v)`, and :math:`(\rho w)`, to a cylindrical momentum set, :math:`(\rho v_R)`, :math:`(\rho R v_\phi)`,